-West Lake Trail (Granite Basin Recreation Area) is a 1.5 mile lightly trafficked point-to-point trail located near Prescott, AZ that features a lake.
-The trail is good for all skill levels and primarily used for hiking, horses, and mountain biking.
+West Lake Trail is a 2.9 mile lightly trafficked out and back trail located near Iron Springs, AZ that features a lake and is good for all skill levels.
+The trail is primarily used for hiking, horses, and mountain biking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash